Search Language Syntax

 fieldName

 - The field that Search uses to sort results.
 You can specify any field of any resource.
-Resources that do not contain the field you specify are listed after the resources that do.order
+Resources that don't contain the field you specify are listed after the resources that do.order

 - You can specify either asc or desc.
 Specifying asc lists results in ascending order.
 Specifying desc lists results in descending order.